Separating Automatic Relations: Introduction

 \begin{restatable*}{theorem}{regcolorabilityequivseparability} \AP There are polynomial-time reductions: \begin{enumerate} \item from the "$\REC$-separability problem" to the "regular colorability problem"; \item from the "regular colorability problem" to the "$\REC$-separability problem"; and \item from the "$k$-regular colorability problem" to the $\kREC$-"separability problem", for every $k > 0$. \end{enumerate} Further, the last two reductions are so that the second relation in the instance of the "separability problem" is the identity $\Id$. \end{restatable*} The "regular colorability problem" seems challenging, and in particular we lack tools for establishing that an "automatic graph" is finitely colorable; let alone checking that said colors define regular sets.
 On the other hand, it is easy to see that the "$k$-regular colorability problem" is undecidable for each fixed $k > 1$ if we lift the restriction that colors define regular sets, i.e., checking if an "automatic graph" admits a $k$-coloring---this has been proved in an unpublished thesis by K\"ocher \cite[Proposition 6.5]{Kocher}.
-We establish that this undecidability holds even with the restriction on colors being regular sets: \begin{restatable*}{theorem}{kregcolundec} \AP The {\sc"$k$-regular colorability problem"} on "automatic graphs" is undecidable, for every $k\geq 2$.
+To be more precise, the problem is even co-recursively enumerable-complete\footnote{The upper bound follows from "De Bruijn–Erdős Theorem".}.
+We establish that this undecidability holds even with the restriction on colors being regular sets:

+\begin{restatable*}{theorem}{kregcolundec} \AP The {\sc"$k$-regular colorability problem"} on "automatic graphs" is undecidable, for every $k\geq 2$.
+More precisely, the problem is recursively enumerable-complete.
 This holds also for connected "automatic graphs". \end{restatable*}

+Note that the definitions of "$k$-regular colorability problem" and "$k$-colorability problem" look similar, and are both undecidable, but the former is "RE"-complete while the latter is "coRE"-complete.